Dilemmas of cloud-based manufacturing scheduling software

 3. What happens if we decide to “close up the shop”?

 This is another issue of great concern because it requires placing a large amount of trust in your vendor.
 Potential Clients consider a negative scenario and worry that they might be left with nothing if we decide to “close up the shop”?
 It is a great argument, but it applies more to companies creating on-premise software systems, requiring a physical on-site central installation.
-You purchase a licence for a few hundred thousands and might be left with nothing when the vendor decides to shut down.
+You purchase a licence for a few hundred thousand and might be left with nothing when the vendor decides to shut down.

 The argument favouring Prodio is that we get a constant profit compared to companies earning a commission on each implementation.
 It wouldn’t make sense for us to close the business as it generates a steady income.

 4. Automatic update of cloud-based manufacturing scheduling software

 It is important to mention that Prodio updates automatically.
 Many on-premise manufacturing execution systems aren’t supported by their creators and require additional payments for almost any customization.
 That’s why each time you need to adjust your software to changes in your manufacture, you are forced to hire a company to help you with the integration or find a different one to solve this problem.

 In cloud-based software systems, updates are faster.
-More features are implemented with every update; therefore, the system is enhanced frequently, and its functionality increased daily, so you always have an updated version.
+More features are implemented with every update; therefore, the system is enhanced frequently, and its functionality is increased daily, so you always have an updated version.